-The Food: The menu consisst of starters such as a Shrimp Coctel, perfectly chilled shrimp in a spiced tomato sauce along with avocado and cucumber, $8 as well as Mexican Street Corn, sautéed off the cob with jalapeno, epazote, mayonnaise, cotija cheese, chili and lime, $5; two soups Chicken Tortilla, $5 and Pozole Rojo, a smoky red broth with tender pork and hominy, crispy tortilla strips, avocado, cilantro, radish, cabbage, oregano, and onion for $6.
+The Food: The menu consists of starters such as a Shrimp Coctel, perfectly chilled shrimp in a spiced tomato sauce along with avocado and cucumber, $8 as well as Mexican Street Corn, sautéed off the cob with jalapeno, epazote, mayonnaise, cotija cheese, chili and lime, $5; two soups Chicken Tortilla, $5 and Pozole Rojo, a smoky red broth with tender pork and hominy, crispy tortilla strips, avocado, cilantro, radish, cabbage, oregano, and onion for $6.
 Also included are chips and dips with traditional salsas and guacamole; and salads such as the Mercado Ensalada made with a blend of roasted vegetables, farro, arugula, goat cheese, toasted pecans, and a chipotle vinaigrette, $9.
 Burritos are available with several proteins and the option to serve in a bowl, $11; ten varieties of tacos from $3-$4 each, the main feature; and traditional Mexican sides and desserts – Churros with dipping sauce, $4, and a Shortbread Skillet Cookie with vanilla ice cream and cinnamon sugar, $5 – round out the menu.

-The Bar: Central offers an extensive and extraordinary tequila list, the beverage menu, as well as beer and wine lists, selected by PJW’s beverage director, Jake Karley and opening general manager, Remo Croce.
+The Bar: Central offers an extensive and extraordinary tequila list, the beverage menu, as well as beer and wine lists, selected by PJW’s beverage director, Jake Karley, and opening general manager, Remo Croce.
 You will find 118 agave-based spirits available to you at Central: 91 tequilas, 26 mezcals, and one sotol.
 Tequilas range from $8 for a two-ounce pour of Espolón Blanco to $130 for two ounces of Gran Patrón Burdeo, a luxury añejo produced from the most beautiful blue agave and aged in Bordeaux wine barrels.
 Five flights offered: a Mexican Spirits flight highlights a tequila, mezcal, and sotol for $18 while the Single Village flight features three mezcals by Del Maguey, $27.
-The mixed drink menu is made up of ten margaritas ($8-$11) and nine cocktails ($7-$9.50) and the beer list remains true to theme boasting a number of Mexican lagers, a tap devoted to gose as well as a variety of regional South Jersey beers by Tonewood, Double Nickel and King’s Road.
+The mixed drink menu is made up of ten margaritas ($8-$11) and nine cocktails ($7-$9.50) and the beer list remains true to theme boasting a number of Mexican lagers, a tap devoted to a variety of regional South Jersey beers by Tonewood, Double Nickel and King’s Road.